keboola/connection-docs/management/project/users/index.md

 {: .image-popup}
 ![Screenshot -- User joined](/management/project/users/users-list-2.png)

-It is a good idea to verify the screen name if you intended to invite an existing user.
+It is a good idea to verify the screen name if you intend to invite an existing user.
 If you see `Not activated yet` instead of the screen name, it means that there is no KBC account associated with the email address.
 The user will receive an email invitation: